Online Maximum Matching with Recourse: Online matching in the edge arrival model

-The previous lemma can be extended to the more general definition of the competitive ratio (which is sometimes referred to as the {\em asymptotic} competitive ratio), using a standard technique based on multiple copies of the adversarial instance. \begin{lemma} For even $k$ and $L=\lfloor \sqrt{k-1} \rfloor \geq 3$, the asymptotic competitive ratio of $L$-\textsc{Greedy} is at least the expression~\eqref{eq:lb_LGREEDY} and hence is $1+\Omega(1/\sqrt k)$. \end{lemma} \begin{proof} Assume that the asymptotic competitive ratio of $L$-\textsc{Greedy} is $R$ for $R$ being strictly smaller than expression~\eqref{eq:lb_LGREEDY}.
+The previous lemma can be extended to the asymptotic competitive ratio, using a standard technique based on multiple copies of the adversarial instance. \begin{lemma} For even $k$ and $L=\lfloor \sqrt{k-1} \rfloor \geq 3$, the asymptotic competitive ratio of $L$-\textsc{Greedy} is at least the expression~\eqref{eq:lb_LGREEDY} and hence is $1+\Omega(1/\sqrt k)$. \end{lemma} \begin{proof} Assume that the asymptotic competitive ratio of $L$-\textsc{Greedy} is $R$ for $R$ being strictly smaller than expression~\eqref{eq:lb_LGREEDY}.
 Then by definition there exists a constant $d$ such that

 for all request sequences $\sigma$.
 Let $\sigma'$ be the adversarial construction defined in the proof of Lemma~\ref{lem:lb_LGREEDY}.
 For an arbitrary positive integer $p$ let $\sigma$ be the result of repeating each edge of $\sigma'$ $p$ times, such that the resulting graph consists of $p$ disjoint copies of the graph produced by $\sigma'$.
 By the above assumption we have